Maple Leaf Gardens: The Conn Smythe era: 1931–1960

 The Gardens opened on November 12, 1931, with the Maple Leafs losing 2–1 to the Chicago Black Hawks.
-Reported attendance on opening night was 13,542.
+The reported attendance on opening night was 13,542.
 The Leafs would go on to win their first Stanley Cup as the Maple Leafs that season (they had already won two previously—one as the Toronto Arenas and one as the Toronto St. Patricks).

 The first professional wrestling show at the Gardens was held on November 19, 1931, and attracted 15,800 people to see world champion Jim Londos in the main event.
 The show was promoted by Jack Corcoran, who passed the reins to Frank Tunney and his Maple Leaf Wrestling promotion in 1939.
-Under Tunney, Toronto and the Gardens was for decades a thriving centre for professional wrestling.
+Under Tunney, Toronto and the Gardens was a thriving centre for professional wrestling for decades.
 Local hero Whipper Billy Watson became the city's top wrestling attraction in the 1940s and 1950s.
-The last WWE-promoted event to be held at Maple Leaf Gardens was on September 17, 1995.
+The last WWE-promoted event at Maple Leaf Gardens was on September 17, 1995.
 Boxing was also a regular offering at the Gardens for many years.
-The first world title bout in the building was on September 19, 1932, with bantamweight champion Panama Al Brown knocking out challenger Émile Pladner in the first round.
+The first world title fight in the building was on September 19, 1932, with bantamweight champion Panama Al Brown knocking out challenger Émile Pladner in the first round.

-Winston Churchill addressed a large audience at the Gardens in March 1932; when the arena's loudspeaker system broke down he tossed the microphone to one side, declared "Now that we have exhausted the resources of science we shall fall back upon Mother Nature and do our best", and continued.
+Winston Churchill addressed a large audience at the Gardens in March 1932; when the arena's loudspeaker system broke down, he tossed the microphone to one side, declared "Now that we have exhausted the resources of science, we shall fall back upon Mother Nature and do our best," and continued.

 Victory Loan rallies were held at the Gardens during World War II.